Skip to Main Content

 Characteristics for Popular, Scholarly, and Trade Sources

-For information or a printable version of this chart, you can view the University Libraries' Tutorial page.
+For a printable version of this chart, you can view the University Libraries' Tutorial page.